HareemSaad/Smart-Contract-Security/Tx.origin Phishing Attack/README.md

 In this repository I have created ...
 - A vunerable smart contract
 - An attacker contract to attack it
+- A safe contract that is immune to tx.orogin phishing attack

 The Attack is succesful because the vunerable contract uses tx.origin to verify the owner, which is a bad idea since a contract can also act on your behalf if you use it to verify access.